 Just explain there are good soldiers and bad soldiers Just like there are good people and they are bad people.

-Hunter Hempfling · · Works at Chapel Hill UMC
+Hunter Hempfling · Subscribed · Works at Chapel Hill UMC

 Angela Sledge Stelzer · Works at Arizona Department of Veterans' Services